A client who has been a successful job seeker in the past came to the office today to lament that she really thinks her problem is age discrimination.

 Her email to schedule the appointment gave me a clue as she said she was going to have to start networking and working with her contacts.

 Upon finishing her degree, she had launched into a sales role that was primarily commission-based.
 Though she believed in the product, she found it hard to get on the phone to contact people to schedule appointments to discuss her product and services.
-After interviews with other competing companies who would have provided better training than her current position offered, she decided that sales is not what she wants to do with her next role.

 Think about what things made you happy in past career positions